KenanStredic/CapstoneProject/README.md

 - Collaborated closely with mentors and peers to navigate challenges, acquire new skills, and contribute to the team's success.
 - Engaged in continuous learning and knowledge sharing to foster a supportive and collaborative team environment.

 This Capstone Project provided a valuable opportunity to apply theoretical knowledge to real-world problems, collaborate with industry experts, and make meaningful contributions to the advancement of telecommunications technology.
+No code is provided due to a non-disclosure agreement.